araobp/sensor-network/README.md

 See this [usage](./doc/USAGE.md) page.

-## Go lang for IoT agent
+## Python for IoT agent

-I think Go lang is the best choice for writing IoT agent with those IoT low-level blocks.
+I think Python is the best choice for writing IoT agent with those IoT low-level blocks.

-Go is good at writing "data flow", and Go also supports light-weight thread.

-I am writing a sample IoT agent with the blocks.
+I am writing a sample IoT agent with the blocks with Python Tornado package.

+I have also developed a remote management framework ["tega"](https://github.com/araobp/tega) for IoT.

+In addition to that, I am also examining if Ansible can be used for managing the things.

 ## Node-RED for rapid IoT prototyping